slfuqua/uxdesign/Foundations.md

 This structured approach helps teams effectively address design challenges and enhance user experience.

+## Module 3 Glossary

+Brand Identity: The visual appearance and voice of a company

+Define: The phase of design thinking that involves leveraging the insights gained during the empathize phase to identify the problem you’ll solve with your design.

+Design Agency: A one-stop shop for the look of brands, products, and services

+Design Sprint: A time-bound process, with five phases typically spread over five full 8-hour days.
+The goal of design sprints is to answer critical business questions through designing, prototyping, and testing ideas with users

+Design thinking: A UX design framework that focuses on the user throughout all five phases: empathize, define, ideate, prototype, and test.

+Empathize: The phase of design thinking that involves getting to know your user through research.

+Ideate: The phase of design thinking that involves brainstorming all potential solutions to the user’s problem.

+Insight: An observation that helps you understand the user or their needs from a new perspective

+Prototype:  An early model of a product that demonstrates its functionality and can be used for testing

+Retrospective: A collaborative critique of the team’s design sprint

+Sprint Brief: A document that you share with all your attendees to help them prepare for the sprint

+Test: The phase of design thinking that involves facilitating and observing user tests with your design prototypes.

 ## UX Research

 UX research focuses on understanding user behaviors, needs, and motivations through observation and feedback.